Alibaba logistics arm eyes up to US$2 billion Hong Kong IPO: Sources

 IPO PROSPECTS

-About $1.5 billion has been raised from IPOs in Hong Kong so far this year, marginally above the $1.2 billion raised in the same period last year, according to Refinitiv data.
+About US$1.5 billion has been raised from IPOs in Hong Kong so far this year, marginally above the US$1.2 billion raised in the same period last year, according to Refinitiv data.

 Craig Coben, the former head of Bank of America's Asia-Pacific capital markets business, said the Alibaba spin-offs would be on the radar of major global investors.